alexhaydock/pinewall/README.md

 ### Adding custom configs
 The easiest method will just be to fork it on GitLab as described above and start changing things in the `config/` directory as you please.

-### Running in production
+### Running in production (Raspberry Pi)
-For production use, I use a fork of this repo hosted on my own internal GitLab instance, which has my non-public edits in the `config/` directory (WireGuard keys, PPPoE dialing passwords, etc).
+For production use on the Raspberry Pi, I use a fork of this repo hosted on my own internal GitLab instance, which has my non-public edits in the `config/` directory (WireGuard keys, PPPoE dialing passwords, etc).
 I use Raspberry Pi Imager to write the `pinewall.img.gz` files that GitLab builds directly to a microSD card for use in my Pi.

 I keep a rotation of 2 microSD cards going for this, meaning that I never make changes to the current running deployment.
 Changes are always written to a new microSD card, and then I swap in the new card, taking the old card out.
 This means that if a new Pinewall image (or a new config change I've made in the overlay) causes a problem, I always have a way to roll back to the known-working config simply by putting in the previous microSD card.

 Similarly, I make an effort to make all configs as generic as possible so that they're not specific to the Pi's hardware (so no using IPv6 EUI-64 addresses that depend on the hardware MAC address, or other such things).
 This means that if my router/gateway fails, I can simply put the microSD card into a different Raspberry Pi 4 and boot it up and _boom_ - enterprise(-ish) redundancy at a fraction of the cost.

 This is about as close as I can get to atomic container-style update (and the sysadmin's dream of treating all hosts as cattle rather than pets) with a home-grown firewall/gateway solution.

+### Running in Production (QEMU/KVM VM)
+As of October 2024, my production setup for Pinewall is a VM hosted on the Proxmox hypervisor.
+The update and management flow is almost exactly the same as above, except the GitLab CI/CD build process builds an .iso image which I attach to a diskless Proxmox VM.
+To handle updates, I push a new ISO image to the platform.

 ## How do I configure syslog forwarding?
 Edit the `/etc/conf.d/syslog` file to include your destination server that accepts UDP-formatted syslog.
 An example file is included in this repo: